commercetools/commercetools-php-sdk/README.md

 #### Middlewares

-Adding middlewares to the clients for platform as well for the authentication can be done using the config by setting client options.
+Adding middlewares to the clients for Composable Commerce as well for the authentication can be done using the config by setting client options.

 For using a custom HandlerStack